 Stored colostrum can be helpful if you encounter problems establishing milk production.

 Some medical conditions may make it harder for you and your baby to establish breastfeeding.
-Or, if you need to start medications that are incompatible with breastfeeding immediately after birth, your saved colostrum can still be given to your baby.
+Or, if you need to start medications that are incompatible with breastfeeding, your saved colostrum can still be given to your baby.

 Some NHS hospital trusts already have policies in place for sharing information on antenatal expression.
 Your midwife and other members of your antenatal care team may have information to share on breast massage and how to hand express.
-They should also be able to give you small sterile bottles, syringes or other containers with identity labels in which to save your colostrum.
+They should also be able to give you small sterile syringes with identity labels in which to save your colostrum.

 Do ask if the hospital has an Infant Feeding Specialist who will be well informed about breastfeeding and a source of support in those early days.

-Antenatally, you’ll only need to express for three to five minutes—just until you have a few drops of colostrum.
+Our article Hand Expression of Breastmilk also describes an effective method.
+Antenatally, you’ll only need to express for three to five minutes – just until you have a few drops of colostrum.
 It may not seem very much, but a baby’s first feed is no more than a teaspoon of colostrum.
 By expressing up to three times in a day, you can express enough for a feed.
 With practice and regular stimulation, you’ll be able to express more colostrum.

 When you go into labour